Acquisition of Twitter by Elon Musk: Attempted withdrawal by Musk

-Revival and closure
+Revival and closing

 Revitalization of bid

 On October 3, Musk's legal team informed Twitter that Musk had changed his mind and decided to move forward with his proposed acquisition at the originally agreed-upon price of $54.20 per share, on the condition that Twitter drop its lawsuit.
 The reason for this reversal was attributed to concerns from Musk's team that they would not be able to prove that there was a material adverse effect justifying a break from contract.
 Musk and Agrawal's depositions were originally scheduled for October 6 and 10, respectively.
 Musk stated that his purchase of Twitter was part of his ambition to create an "everything app" called X, which would offer many different services.
 In response, McCormick asked both sides to propose to her how they should proceed.
 Twitter shares surged by 23 percent as a result of Musk's announcement.
 Neither Twitter nor Musk responded to McCormick's request, prompting her to announce that the trial would go forward as planned.

 On October 6, McCormick agreed to a request by Musk to postpone the trial to October 28 so Musk could finalize his debt financing for the acquisition, adding that the trial would be rescheduled to November if the deal did not close by then.
-A week later, it was revealed that Musk was being investigated by the U.S. government for his conduct in the proposed buyout.
+During this time, Musk deposited a $1 billion loan from his company SpaceX, paying back the loan with interest the following month.
+On October 13, court filings revealed that Musk was being investigated by the U.S. government for his conduct in the proposed buyout.
 Musk later stated that he believed Twitter's long-term value would exceed the price of $54.20 per share, which he considered an overpayment.
 On October 20, The Washington Post reported that Musk intended to terminate 75 percent of Twitter's staff, and that Twitter executives were keen on selling the company to Musk so they could mitigate their planned payroll and infrastructure cuts.
 In an open letter, Twitter employees condemned Musk's intentions and warned of negative consequences on the future of Twitter.
-Bloomberg News and the Post further reported that officials in the U.S. Biden administration were considering a national security review of Musk's proposed acquisition and other ventures via the Committee on Foreign Investment (CFIUS), with the possibility of President Joe Biden blocking the purchase if need be.
-The White House has refuted those reports as well.
+Bloomberg News and the Post further reported that officials in the Biden administration were considering a national security review of Musk's proposed acquisition and other ventures via the Committee on Foreign Investment (CFIUS), with the possibility of U.S. President Joe Biden blocking the purchase if need be; the White House denied the reports.